How Long Can Cats Hold Their Pee

 Can Stress Cause A Cat Not To Pee?

-Yes, stressful situations such as moving house or becoming a pet parent for the first time can cause a cat to urinate less frequently or not at all.
+Yes, stressful situations such as traveling, moving into a new house, or getting a new pet might cause a cat to refuse to urinate.

 How To Cure Urinary Obstruction In Cats?